CNCBriefing

 The Carvera Air shares the original Carvera's cast aluminum base and linear rails, providing rigidity that matches machines costing 3x more.
 The trade-off is manual tool changes, which matters most for complex multi-operation projects.

-Market Position: Positioned between the $300-500 entry-level router market and the $3,000+ precision CNC segment.
+Market position: Positioned between the $300-500 entry-level router market and the $3,000+ precision CNC segment.
 Direct competitors include the Shapeoko, X-Carve Pro, and Onefinity base models.

 Open Questions: